rdv821/seal/docs/source/grammar/grammar.md

 The first block after the context keyword allows for subject and where clauses to be specified.
 These clauses are command separated.
 A semicolon terminates all the clauses that are logically ORed.
 You can repeat this pattern as many times as you like.
 After this block comes an optional VERB and TYPE specification.
-This specification will implicitly be applied to every action rule in the following block.
+This specification will implicitly be applied to ever action statement in the following block.
 Next comes an action block.
-Here you can add action rules.
+Here you can add action statements.

-The overall behavior is that for each rule in the action block the optional verb and type are applied.
-Then, the derived action rule is repeated for every rule in the context block.
+The overall behavior is that for each statement in the action block the optional verb and type are applied.
+Then, the devived action statement is repeated for every statement in the context block.
 Lets look at an example.

 ```
 context {